anira-project/anira/docs/sphinx/custom_backends.rst

 at prepare would read the wrong half every other inference.
 An engine that binds caller memory (an ``Ort::Value`` over the descriptor, a ``torch::from_blob`` view) runs the pair without a copy; one that stages its inputs copies as it copies every other slot.

+An engine whose runtime wants the addresses to stay put, a captured graph above all, sets ``ANIRA_ENGINE_FLAG_STATE_ALIAS``: for every call of a plan of that engine anira binds **one** buffer as both halves of the pair and never flips, so the State input's memory is the State output's, and the engine reads the state before it writes it (in place) or copies for itself.
+The pair is the model's, not a plan's: every plan of the variant runs the same pair, in the engine domain of the plans that run it (host memory for every engine of this pre-release; the slot's declared host domain overrides it, :doc:`usage` section 1.3), so a plan switch keeps the state whether the plans flip or alias (the one buffer an aliasing plan updates is the read buffer a flipping plan reads next), and the first inference of a new stream reads zeros either way.

 A model with a declared State pair is stateful: it is loaded once, with no shared slot, and every handler of it is exclusive (``ANIRA_PREPARE_EXCLUSIVE``), so an engine that keeps state